 - Smaller, more frequent feedings may be recommended by your baby's healthcare provider.

 - Practice safe sleeping techniques to decrease risk of sudden infant death syndrome.

 - Keep a diary of your baby's symptoms.
 Bring the diary to visits with your baby's healthcare provider.
 The diary may help the provider plan the best treatment for him or her.

 - Keep your baby away from cigarette smoke.
 Do not smoke or allow others to smoke around your baby.

 Follow up with your baby's doctor as directed:

-Talk to your baby's healthcare provider about any new or worsening symptoms your baby has during your follow-up visits.
+Tell the doctor about any new or worsening symptoms your baby has.
 Your baby may need other tests if his or her symptoms do not improve.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.